Strongly minimal groups in o-minimal structures: The ring of Jacobian matrices

 Indeed, for every $C\in \mathfrak R$ we can find, by Lemma \ref{invertible}, an invertible matrix $B\in U\cap \mathfrak R$, sufficiently close to $0$, such that $CB\in U\cap \mathfrak{R}$.
 It follows that $\mathfrak R$ is definable.

-Finally, the subring of scalar matrices in $\mathfrak R$ is, in particular, a subgroup of $(R,+)$, non-trivial since it contains $1$.
+Finally, the subring of scalar matrices in $\mathfrak R$ is, in particular, a subgroup of $(R,+)$, and it is non-trivial since it contains $1$.
 By o-minimality, the only non-trivial definable subgroup of $(R,+)$ is $(R,+)$ itself.
 So $\mathfrak R$ contains all diagonal matrices, and is therefore an $R$-vector subspace of $M_2(R)$.

 \begin{proposition} Let $U\sub G$ be an open neighborhood of $0$, and assume that $f:U\to G$ is a continuously differentiable $\CD$-function which is not $G$-affine.
 Then the set $\tilde J(U)=\{\tilde J_a f\in M_2(R): a\in U\}$ has dimension $2$.
-In particular, $\dim \mathfrak R\geq 2$. \end{proposition} \proof Since $\dim U=2$ we have $\dim \tilde J(U)\leq 2$.
+In particular, $\dim \mathfrak R\geq 2$. \end{proposition} \proof Since $\dim U=2$, we have $\dim \tilde J(U)\leq 2$.
 Assume towards a contradiction, that $\dim \tilde J(U)\leq 1$. \\

 {\bf Claim.} {\em There exists $g_0\in G$, $g_0\notin \dcl(\emptyset)$, and infinitely many $a\in G$ such that $\tilde J_af=\tilde J_{a}(f(x\op g_0))$.}

 \begin{proof}[Proof of Claim] For every matrix $A\in \tilde J(U)$ let $C_A:=\{x\in U:\tilde J_xf=A\}$.
 By our assumptions, there exists $A\in \tilde J(U)$ such that $\dim C_A\geq 1$, and by possibly shrinking $U$, we may assume that $C_A$ is definably connected.
 Consider $B_A=C_A\ominus C_A\sub G$.
 There are two cases to consider: \\